 What are the specific obligations of States and responsibilities of businesses in terms of adopting a gender-responsive approach to protecting (for States) and respecting...

 UN Human Rights Council 48/13 establishes the importance of a sustainable environment to support human health.
-Considering that the term ‘environment’ encompasses “the totality of all external conditions affecting the life, development and survival of an organism,” research linking low-frequency EMF exposure to breast cancer and other reproductive health system illnesses in girls and women must be recognised.
+Considering that the term ‘environment’ encompasses “the totality of all external conditions affecting the life, development, and survival of an organism,” research linking low-frequency EMF exposure to breast cancer and other reproductive health system illnesses in girls and women must be recognised.
 Hence, between the intersection of EMF technology and human rights, lies an ever-increasing gender-based discriminatory practice prohibited by Article 12 of the Convention on the Elimination of all forms of Discrimination Against Women (CEDAW).

 Through established laws and protocols, States are obliged to protect girls' and women’s rights while businesses are responsible for respecting enacting measures.
 However, limited recognition of the impact of EMF radiation on women’s health creates a barrier between the two, resulting in States and businesses disregarding evidence under the impression that 5G technology and women’s health are not related to each other.
-Tthe continuation of development of new generation equpment is a violation of the Precautionary Principle, particularly as it relates to the increase of breast cancer and reproductive health issues to EMF radiation.
+The continuation of development of new generation equipment is a violation of the Precautionary Principle, particularly as it relates to the increase of breast cancer and reproductive health issues to EMF radiation.
 As well, Article 12 on the International Covenant on Economic, Social and Cultural Right (ICESCR) could be threatened by EMF pollution as State parties are to ensure “the highest attainable standard of physical and mental health.”
 Moreover, both CEDAW and ICESCR guarantee that sexual and reproductive health are components of women’s rights to health.
 Violations of these covenants would include both a lack of services and the denial of access to gender-specific services.

 To protect the rights of girls and women to a healthy environment in relation to EMF, action needs to be taken by both states and businesses.
 Action starts with states since businesses follow national regulations, necessitating the modernisation of international guidelines and standards to guide states towards meeting their obligations.
 A starting point to meet these obligations is lowering the thresholds for EMF pollution to 5 volts per meter (v/m).